CornellAutonomousBikeTeam/CornellAutonomousBikeTeam.github.io/pages/BikeIntro.md

 ![IMU]
 (https://github.com/CornellAutonomousBikeTeam/CornellAutonomousBikeTeam.github.io/blob/master/img/imu.jpg)

-This is the IMU, which stands for **.
-The IMU takes a few **, including Euler angles.
+This is the IMU, which stands for inertial measurement unit.
+The IMU has several features, including accelerometers, gyroscopes, and magnemometers, and uses these to measure a variety of data, including force, angular rate, magnetic fields, and Euler angles.

 ### A brief interlude about Euler Angles
 [insert image of Euler angles here]